Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning

 where $\Pi_{\mathcal{X}}: \R^d \rightarrow \mathcal{X}$ is a projection function to the feasible domain of $\x$.

-\section{(ADA)OMD-TCH}
+\section{(Ada)OMD-TCH}

-We now present our proposed methods.
-Section \ref{sec:3-1} formulates Tchebycheff scalarization into a dual online learning problem and introduces its solver OMD-TCH.
-Section \ref{sec:3-2} states the adaptive online-to-batch conversion scheme and its algorithmic implementation AdaOMD-TCH.
-Section \ref{sec:3-3} provides convergence guarantees for both OMD-TCH and AdaOMD-TCH.
+We now present our main methods.
+Section \ref{sec:3-1} formulates the unified framework for solving TCH via OMD.
+Section \ref{sec:3-2} introduces the adaptive online-to-batch conversion and its algorithm implementation, AdaOMD-TCH.
+Section \ref{sec:3-3} provides the convergence analysis and compares it with previous results.
+Section \ref{sec:3-4} discusses the conceptual differences between (Ada)OMD-TCH and other (preference-guided) MOL methods.